Sunday, January 30, 2011

 References

 (1) Smit, G. (Editor).
-Dairy Processing : Maximising Quality.
+Dairy Processing: Maximising Quality.
 Cambridge, GBR: Woodhead Publishing, Limited, 2003.

 (2) Walstra, Pieter.
-Dairy Technology : Principles of Milk Properties and Processes.
+Dairy Technology: Principles of Milk Properties and Processes.
+New York, NY, USA: Marcel Dekker, 1999.

 (3) Harold McGee.
 On Food and Cooking: The Science and Lore of the Kitchen.
 Second edition (2004).